aimeelaplant/instagram-bot/README.md

 Run a cron job on bot.php and wala!

 **Notes:
-*commentMedia() function currently in-progress as I am waiting for comment permissions from IG.
+*commentMedia() function currently in-progress and untested as I am waiting for comment permissions from IG.